Mic-9/JS_Base/README.md

 # A simple Counter made in JavaScript

 This application allows you to decrease, increase or reset the value of the counter.
+[Try it here!](https://a-simple-counter-9.netlify.app/)